-You have seen it on Facebook postings, read it on the internet, heard it on the news: “Carbs are bad for you if you are trying to lose weight.”
+You have seen it on Facebook, read it on the internet, heard it on the news: “Carbs are bad for you if you are trying to lose weight.”
 Pundits advocating a low-carbohydrate diet condemn the consumption of starches.
-They say that even whole grains sabotage your health.
 Consuming a high-protein diet assists in weight loss, but is it the best choice?
-Does the type of protein we eat make a difference in our desired goal to achieve health?

 Low-Carb Diets Reduce Brain Function.

-Low-carb dieters showed a gradual decrease in the memory-related tasks compared with the low-calorie dieters.
-Reaction time for those on the low-carb diet was slower and their visuospatial memory was not as good as those on the low-calorie diet.
-1 However, low-carb dieters responded better than the low-calorie dieters during the attention vigilance task.
+Low-carb dieters showed a gradual decrease in memory-related tasks compared with the low-calorie dieters.
+Reaction time for those on the low-carb diet was slower.
+Their visuospatial memory (memory that stores the visual characteristics of objects and their physical location in space) was not as good as that of those on the low-calorie, balanced diet.
+1 However, low-carb dieters responded better than the low-calorie dieters did better at maintaining focused concentration for long periods.

 How Much Carbohydrate Should We Eat?

 The amount of carbohydrates depends on the type and the food sources of carbohydrates we eat!
-A meta-analysis of 43, 000 people 2 (after adjusting for age, sex, race, total energy intake, education, exercise, income level, smoking, and diabetes.) found:
+A meta-analysis of 43, 000 people7 (after adjusting for age, sex, race, total energy intake, education, exercise, income level, smoking, and diabetes) found:

-- Low and high intakes of carbohydrates were linked with an increase in mortality.
-In contrast, the consumers of a moderate amount of carbohydrates had the lowest risk of mortality.
-Participants who ate a moderate amount of carbohydrates (40 to 60% of total caloies) lived 4 years longer than those who ate a low-carb diet and 1 year longer than those who consumed a high-carb diet.
-In this particular study, a low-carbohydrate intake was defined as getting less than 40% of the total calories from carbohydrates.
+Both low and high-carb diets were linked with an increase in mortality.
+In contrast, consumers of a moderate amount of carbohydrates had the lowest mortality risk.
+Participants who ate a moderate amount of carbohydrates (40 to 60% of total calories) lived 4 years longer than those who ate a low-carb diet.
+In addition, they lived one year longer than those who consumed a high-carb diet.
+In this study, a low-carbohydrate intake was defined as getting less than 40% of the total calories from carbohydrates.

-People getting a low proportion of their daily calories from carbohydrates such as grains, fruits, and starchy vegetables are significantly more likely to develop atrial fibrillation (AFib), the most common heart rhythm disorder.
-Low-carbohydrate diets were associated with increased risk of incident atrial fibrillation, regardless of the type of protein or fat used to replace the carbohydrate.3
+People getting a low proportion of their daily calories from carbohydrates such as whole grains, fruits, and starchy vegetables are significantly more likely to develop atrial fibrillation (AFib), the most common heart rhythm disorder.
+Low-carbohydrate diets were associated with increased risk of incident atrial fibrillation, regardless of the type of protein or fat used to replace the carbohydrate.15 However, if a low-carb diet results in weight loss, that may temporarily improve some of the risk factors of cardiovascular diseases

 Not All Starches Are Created Equally